bastihilger/nova-tiptap/Readme.md

 ## Links and `linkSettings` and `fileSettings`

-When just passing the string `'link'` you will be able to link ext with an URL and define if the link should open in a new window.
+When just passing the string `'link'` you will be able to link text with an URL and define if the link should open in a new window.
 You will also be able to link text with a file you uploaded to the server.
 You can optionally use `linkSettings` to define if this file upload should be possible/visible like so:

 ``` php
 Tiptap::make('FieldName')